Test Attributes – Introduction

-When we write tests, we focus on the scenario we want to test, and then write that test.
+When we’re unit testing, we focus on the scenario we want to test, and then write that unit test.

 Pretty simple, right?

 That’s how are are minds work. we can’t focus on many things at the same time.